 You’ve probably also noticed a common theme in our examination of trends that could affect your business moving forward: to skate to where the puck is going in your business, you absolutely must partner with organizations that will evolve with the times and keep an eye on the future.
 Sure, it’s great to be invested in today’s most current technology, but remember: it won’t take long until that technology and the methodologies that support it are out of date and you have to start all over again.

-Here at Telx, we've built our business around having the capacity to maintain lifecycle scalability throughout all stages of business growth.
+Here at Digital Realty, we've built our business around having the capacity to maintain lifecycle scalability throughout all stages of business growth.
 That means that as your business evolves, our solutions scale to meet your data center and connection needs.
 Whether you need one rack or tens of thousands of square feet of space, we have the capacity to give you what you need.
 It also means that we’re constantly looking towards the future as well to ensure that our solutions remain on the cutting-edge.

 In this ongoing example, no one knows exactly where the puck is going to be five or ten years from now.
 We do, however, have a pretty good idea of where the most important trends and technologies are headed.
 With that in mind, we’re doing everything we can to anticipate and plan for the change that’s on the horizon.

-At Telx, we're committed to staying ahead of the curve and providing the data center and interconnection services your business needs in order to thrive.
+We're committed to staying ahead of the curve and providing the data center and interconnection services your business needs in order to thrive.
 For questions about any of our services, connect with us through the contact page of our site, or by Facebook or Twitter.